influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/internal-vs-external.md

 One of the primary use cases for InfluxData's TICK stack is infrastructure monitoring, including using the TICK stack to monitor itself or another TICK stack.
-These are two main approaches to Monitoring your TICK stack:
+These are the two main approaches to Monitoring your TICK stack:

 - **[Internal monitoring](#internal-monitoring)** - A TICK stack that monitors itself.
 - **[External monitoring](#external-monitoring)** - A TICK stack monitored by another TICK stack.

-_Be sure to also read through the [monitoring recommendations](#recommendations) below._

 ## Internal monitoring